-Experts in nursing, hospital administration, public health, and psychology will share their insights with alumni, other practitioners, and today’s students.
-This thought-provoking and inspiring set of discussions will create an extraordinary day full of academic inquiry and practical problem solving.
+Experts in nursing, hospital administration, public health, and psychology shared their insights with alumni, other practitioners, and today’s students.
+This thought-provoking and inspiring set of discussions created an extraordinary day full of academic inquiry and practical problem solving.

 9:00 a.m.
 Registration and Welcome

 Areas of expertise include: evidence-based practice and nursing research, civility and incivility, legal and regulatory issues, professional socialization and mentoring.

 Displays presented by the Hartwick Nurses’ Alumni Association and the College Archivist